jon-le0234/DoomScroller/README.md

 # DoomScroller
 3D-printed smartphone tripod for doomscrolling in bed during the COVID-19 pandemic lockdowns

+# Overview
 There are many tripods designed for smartphones, but this one is designed specifically for extended scrolling at home during the COVID pandemic, e.g., in bed, on the couch, on a recliner, on a table.
 Perfect for Netflix, FaceTime, and social media.
 Designed with accessibility in mind.

 # What is doomscrolling?

-Doomscrolling or Doomsurfing is the act of spending an excessive amount of screen time devoted to the absorption of negative news.
+[Doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling), or doomsurfing, is the act of spending an excessive amount of screen time devoted to the absorption of negative news.

 I took a harm reduction approach.
 People are probably going to be doomscrolling anyways, so you may as well try to keep yourself safe while you're at it.
 No need to hurt your hands, neck, or eyes if you don't have to.